-16. If a complainant wishes to withdraw their complaint, they will be asked to confirm this in writing.
-Once a complaint has been withdrawn the same issue cannot be raised again.
+17. If a complainant wishes to withdraw their complaint, they will be asked to confirm this in writing.

-Informal Complaints
+Concerns / Informal Complaints

-- 17. It is in everyone's interest that concerns and complaints are resolved at the earliest possible stage.
+- 18. It is in everyone's interest that concerns and complaints are resolved at the earliest possible stage.
 Many issues can be resolved without the need to use the formal stages of the complaints procedure.
-The school aims to take all concerns seriously and will make every effort to resolve issues raised as quickly as possible. - 18.
+The school aims to take all concerns seriously and will make every effort to resolve issues raised as quickly as possible. - 19.
 If an individual has difficulty discussing a concern with a particular member of staff, the school will respect this.
 In this case the complainant will be referred to another staff member.
 Similarly, if the member of staff directly involved feels unable to deal with a concern, the complainant will be referred to another staff member.
 The member of staff may be more senior but does not have to be.
-The ability to consider the concern objectively and impartially is more important.

-19. The school would hope and expect to be able to deal with most concerns raised on an informal basis, and a complainant should not raise a formal complaint before discussing their concerns informally with an appropriate member of staff.
+The ability to consider the concern objectively and impartially is more important. - 20.
+The school would hope and expect to be able to deal with most concerns raised on an informal basis, and a complainant is therefore generally expected not to raise a formal complaint before discussing their concerns informally with an appropriate member of staff.
 It is understood, however, that there are occasions when people remain dissatisfied and would like to raise their concerns formally.
 In this case every attempt will be made to resolve the issue through the formal stages outlined within this complaints procedure.